Fabric, Timișoara

 Fabric (Gyárváros; Fabrikstadt; Фабрика) is one of the oldest historic districts of Timișoara, Romania.
 It is located in the central-eastern part of Timișoara, in the vicinity of the Cetate district, being a continuation of the historical city centre.
 Its name comes from the factories that were built here since its appearance in the 18th century.

 Location

 In general terms, the boundaries of the neighborhood can be described as follows: to the south, the Beer Factory (established alongside the neighborhood in 1718); to the north, the site of the present-day East Station; to the west, the Hydroelectric Plant; and to the east, the Neptune Baths.

+Name

+In 1744, the settlement was named Fabrique, a designation derived from the factories established there in its early development.
+An alternative name, Raizische Fabrique, referred to the Orthodox faith of most inhabitants at the time.
+From the mid-19th century onward, the spelling was simplified to Fabrik.
+As the area became increasingly oriented toward Cetate, the term Vorstadt Fabrik ("Factory Suburb") also entered use, appearing, for example, on the 1849 city map.
+Toward the end of the 19th century, this evolved—amid the broader process of Magyarization following the Austro-Hungarian Compromise of 1867—into the Hungarian name Gyárkülváros, literally "Factory Suburb."
+Around the turn of the century, this was further simplified to Gyárváros, with the German equivalent Fabrikstadt ("Factory City").
+Although the latter is still occasionally used by German-speaking residents, it never replaced the established term Fabrik.
+After the city's transfer to Romania under the Treaty of Trianon, the district was known as Fabrică during the interwar period; it acquired its present name, Fabric, after World War II.